Raúl Musibay: Once the pig is thawed, we use a hammer and a machete or hatchet to crack the back bone the spine along the center of the hog.

 We season the pig and marinate it overnight.

-Raúl Musibay: The pig needs to marinate overnight.
+Raúl Musibay: The pig needs to marinate overnight in the mojo.

 Jorge Castillo: We have placed smaller hogs in a large wash tub filled with ice to keep them cool.